georgebonnr/table/readme.md

 Password: '123'

+-note: Currently a bug with getting ranges on reservations that I am working out – probably ISOString issues.

 ### API:
 - NOTE: All API requests are handled separately from the web app and can be used with curl via basic authentication.